 Condoms function as barrier contraception preventing contact between semen and the opposite genitalia.
 It also prevents direct skin-to-skin contact of the penile glans and penis shaft and prevents contact from penile, vaginal, or anal secretions.
 Male condoms come in many different types, sizes, materials, colors, textures, odors, and flavors.
 Some include reservoir tips, special lubricants, or spermicides.
 Condoms come in various sizes, from snug to medium to large.

 Reservoir tips are designed to allow for ejaculate pooling.
 Condoms without reservoir tips may carry the risk of semen leaking around the sides to the back of the condom.

-Condoms can come in a variety of textures such as ribbed, studded, located on in the inside, outside or both sides of the condom.
+Condoms can come in a variety of textures such as ribbed, studded, located on the inside, outside, or both sides of the condom.
 Condoms can also come bulb-shaped.
-These different textures and shapes are proposed to try and provide extra sensation to either the male or female partner.
+These different textures and shapes are proposed to provide extra sensation to either the male or female partners.

 Issues of Concern

 Although rare, the risk of condom slippage or breakage during sexual intercourse has been reported in roughly 2% of cases.
 Latex condoms should only be used with water-based lubricants such as K-Y, saliva, and glycerin.
 Oil-based lubricants (e.g., baby oil, hand and body lotions, massage oil, mineral oil, edible oils, whipped cream) have been shown to interrupt the integrity of latex condoms and should not come in contact with latex condoms.

 Latex condoms most commonly last up to 5 years.
 Expiration dates are required to be placed on the outside of every individual condom pouch.
 When mixed with other solutions such as spermicide, the condom will have a much shorter shelf life (up to 2 years) due to the breakdown of latex.